pkgr/showcase/README.md

 # Showcase

-This repo hosts tests that make sure that applications present in the PKGR [showcase](https://pkgr.io/showcase) are working properly, on all target distributions.
+This repo hosts tests that make sure that applications present in the Packager [showcase](https://packager.io/) are working properly, on all target distributions.

 ## How it works